Hatice-Kocabas/learning-ds-ml-ai/ml/ml_notes.md

 ## 🔹 Unsupervised Learning

--Model learns from the unlabeled datasets.
+- Model learns from the unlabeled datasets.

 ### 1. Clustering